easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### BioPP

 Bio++ is a set of C++ libraries for Bioinformatics, including sequence analysis, phylogenetics, molecular evolution and population genetics.
-Bio++ is Object Oriented and is designed to be both easy to use and computer efficient.
+Bio++ is Object Oriented and is designed to be both simple to use and computer efficient.
 Bio++ intends to help programmers to write computer expensive programs, by providing them a set of re-usable tools.

 *homepage*: <https://github.com/BioPP/bpp-core>